 The Active Ranger has 3 choices each turn: Sanctuary, Endangerment or Clash.
 In Sanctuary, you place a card into your Sanctuary.
 In Endangerment, ALL Rangers place a card in their own Ecosystem and the Active Ranger rolls the Endangerment Die to see which Danger needs to be overcome.
 In Clash, the Active Ranger chooses another Ranger and one species from each of their cards will face off to decide a winner.

-The most points at the end of the game is the Ultimate Ranger.
-Gets points through both your Ecosystem and Sanctuary.
+The player with the most points at the end of the game is the Ultimate Ranger.
+You score points through both your Ecosystem and Sanctuary.

 Watch the videos below (all videos coming soon), playing a practice round as you go through them.
 Then use the full Ultimate Ranger Gameplay Guide to learn all the rules!

 FOR AFTER YOU HAVE READ THE RULEBOOK!